Spacious Multi-Level House w-Gorgeous Decks/Views

 While strolling Cortland Avenue, be sure to stop in front of the Bernal Heights Public Library (500 Cortland Ave.) for a glimpse of the mural representing the colorful vibe of San Francisco.

-Entire house, except for my artist studio.
+Entire house, except for my artist studio and garage is off-limits.
 The studio has nothing valuable in it, but it is locked, as there are paintings in progress which cannot be disturbed.

 There is also a cabinet next to the kitchen that is not to be used...
 I have marked it with a sign.
 It's a fragile cabinet with nothing valuable inside, I would just ask that it not be used.